Screen Sharing Using Browser App – Windows, Mac, Linux and Chromebook

 (Audio sharing may not be supported on some platforms or browsers.
 If sharing an app window, ensure it is not minimized.)

-1. You can pause or switch presenters during screen sharing.
+- You can pause, switch presenters or change layout during screen sharing.
 Click Stop to stop presenting and Leave to disconnect from the Hub.
 You can also close the tab, browser, or use the floating browser shortcut to exit.

 Frequently Asked Questions: #